 Last year I was the main author of the book, “Underdog to Top Dog: How Leaders Like Steve Jobs and Apple Create Disruptive Business Models.”
 The book's content was developed with the help of fifty-six collaborators from twenty countries around the world.
 The book reveals how disruptive innovators such as Steve Jobs and Apple systematically create products like the iPod and iPhone.

 Rod King: Like many countries, Sierra Leone has lots of problems.
-Unlike many progressive countries, Sierra Leone has not effectively been solving her problems.
+Unlike many progressive countries, Sierra Leone has not effectively solved her problems.
 The consequence is that problems in Sierra Leone seem to be increasing rather than decreasing in terms of number, scale, and scope.
-The future of Sierra Leone lies in the ability of Sierra Leoneans to rapidly solve her problems especially with the help of disruptively innovative products, services, business models, and institutions.
-However, to date, it has been difficult to teach people how to effectively solve problems and disruptively innovate in any domain especially under conditions of uncertainty as we have in Sierra Leone.
+The future of Sierra Leone lies in the ability of Sierra Leoneans to rapidly solve her problems, especially with the help of disruptively innovative products, services, business models, and institutions.
+However, to date, it has been difficult to teach people how to effectively solve problems and disruptively innovate in any domain, especially under conditions of uncertainty as we have in Sierra Leone.

 Helping Sierra Leone to rapidly solve her problems was my key motivation in developing the visual tool of the Universal Problem Solving (UPS) Canvas.
 The UPS Canvas can be used by everyone: from pre-schoolers through elementary and high school students to professionals.
 With the UPS Canvas, people in all walks of life in Sierra Leone can independently as well as collaboratively solve problems and share solutions using a standard template.

-In the field of problem solving and innovation, too many disparate tools have emerged to deal with ever increasing problems.
+In the field of problem solving and innovation, too many disparate tools have emerged to deal with ever-increasing problems.
 Different tools are used by different specialists to solve different classes of problems.
-The result is what I refer to as the “Tower of Babel (TB)” syndrome: too many professionals are speaking too many different languages or dialects when solving multidisciplinary problems and creating business models.
-The result is that professionals cannot share knowledge on what may be common problems and solutions in diverse domains.
-Many professionals therefore waste time, money, and other resources in when communicating and solving problems in multidisciplinary projects.
-Many complex problems appear intractable because of the TB syndrome.
+The result is what I refer to as the “Tower of Babel (TB)” syndrome: too many professionals are speaking in many different languages or dialects when solving multidisciplinary problems and creating business models.
+The result is that professionals cannot share knowledge of what may be common problems and solutions in diverse domains.
+Many professionals, therefore, waste time, money, and other resources when communicating and solving problems in multidisciplinary projects.
+Many complex problems appear intractable because of TB syndrome.